LuaLS/LLS-Addons/CONTRIBUTING.md

 To test changes from a pull request, you will have to clone that repository and checkout the branch being merged.

 Once you have the changes locally on your computer, you can [test the changes with the Lua Language Server](https://github.com/sumneko/lua-language-server/wiki/Libraries#link-to-workspace).

+### Adding an addon
+1. Fork the repository to get your own copy of the project.
+2. Create a branch where you can make your changes.
+Try to name the branch something related to what you are doing, e.g. `issue-58` or `busted-addon`.
+3. Commit your addon as a submodule to your fork
+> **WARNING**
+> Make sure to commit the submodule and not just the updates to `.submodules`

 ### Contributing Changes